-Each intern is afforded the opportunity to provide supervision/mentorship with a fellow classmate.
+Each intern is afforded the opportunity to provide supervision/mentorship with a student from the intern's doctoral program (same cohort or a cohort behind the intern).
 The intern is responsible for meeting weekly for one half hour with their supervisee.
-Supervision of supervision is incorporated into a weekly group supervision with a faculty licensed psychologist.
+Supervision of supervision is monitored by a faculty licensed psychologist.